gauntlt/gauntlt/README.md

 5. Refer to the features directory for usage examples and please write cucumber features for any new functionality you wish to submit.

-## ROADMAP
+## ATTACK ADAPTERS

-We are adding different features into gauntlt rignt now.
-Please submit issues via github and tag them as enhancements.
-The core team meets weekly and will divide out the enhancement requests into our monthly releases.

-Below are some tools we are targeting but don't let that stop you from adding your favorite hacking tool.
+Gauntlt includes attack adapters for the following tools:

 * [curl] [curl]
 * [nmap] [nmap]
 * [sslyze] [sslyze]
 * [sqlmap] [sqlmap]
-  * [w3af] [w3af]
-  * [arachni] [arachni]
+* [Garmr] [garmr]

-## ADD AN ATTACK ADAPTER

-See the wiki on how to add an attack adapter to gauntlt.
-We would love your contributions.
+You will need to install each tool yourself before you can use it with gauntlt.
+However, if you try to use a tool that is not installed or that gauntlt cannot find, you will get a helpful error message from gauntlt with information on how to install and/or configure the tool for use with gauntlt.

+We also include a generic attack adapter that allows you to run anything on the command line, parse its output and check its exit status.

+## ROADMAP

+Gauntlt is under active development and we appreciate your suggestions and bug reports.
+We aim to be very responsive and friendly while adhering to a consistent design based on minimalism and extensibility.

 ## LICENSE